flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/05_takeoff-climb-cruise.md

         In Microsoft Flight Simulator, pushing is clicking the knob "UP" and pulling is clicking the knob "DOWN"<br/>
         ![Pulling a knob in MSFS](../assets/beginner-guide/takeoff-climb-cruise/Pulling-knob.png "Pulling a knob in MSFS"){loading=lazy} <p style="color:yellow; font-size:18px;">TODO: update screenshot with new FCU</p>

+??? tip "Additional Information"
-- __Flight phases__<br/>
+    __Flight phases__<br/>
     The A380 uses flight phases to manage different parts of a flight.
 These are preflight, takeoff, climb, cruise, descent, approach, go around, done.
 They match the PERF pages in the MCDU (see [Preparing the MCDU](03_preparing-fms)).

     - __Protections__<br/>
     The A380 includes many protections for the pilot, which make it nearly impossible to stall or overspeed the aircraft.
 It's beyond this beginner-guide to go into details (Normal law, Alternate Law, Alpha Floor, etc.)

 ---